smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 ## Kanazawa City
 OPTIMIZED: NO TP

-This route is bottlenecked by Mugen getting to the barrel, carrying the barrel to the depot, then getting to the meetup point.
-The NMG already has him pretty much running straight there, but he does have some hold ups so perhaps speeding him along could be possible.
+This level is bottlenecked by Mugen getting to the barrel, carrying the barrel to the depot, then getting to the meetup point.
+The NMG WR already has him pretty much running straight there, but he does have some hold ups so perhaps speeding him along could be possible.
 I experimented with Hayato/Yuki teleporting to kill the officer and/or cause alerts but I didn't make any useful finds.

 ## Kage-sama's Camp